 How to Get to Peniche

-The easiest way is via Lisbon:
+The easiest route is via Lisbon:

 FAQ – Surfing in Peniche